fardinzamann/Hacktopus-Kali/README.md

  3. Refer to the [Kali Linux Documentation](https://www.kali.org/docs/) for further troubleshooting.

  If the issue persists, feel free to open an issue in the [GitHub repository](https://github.com/fardinzamann/Hacktopus-Kali/issues).

+ ## 📝 Ongoing Development & Future Updates
+Hacktopus-Kali is still under active development, and new features are being added regularly to improve functionality and expand its capabilities.
+I aim to release updates every 2 months, introducing new tools and enhancements based on community feedback and emerging cybersecurity trends.

+Stay tuned for future versions, and feel free to contribute suggestions or report bugs!